puneetsharma997/json-lab/README.md

 > **The ultimate, privacy-first toolkit for developers to edit, format, validate, compare, and transform JSON data directly in the browser.**

 JSON Lab is an enterprise-grade web application built to handle complex JSON operations.
-Designed with a strict **Separation of Concerns (SoC)** architecture, it features a dual-engine comparison system (Text & Tree), offline-first data persistence, bi-directional format converters, dynamic code generators, and a highly modular codebase.
+Designed with a strict **Separation of Concerns (SoC)** architecture, it features a dual-engine comparison system (Text & Tree), bi-directional format converters, dynamic code generators, and a highly modular codebase.

 ---